 Both quarterbacks — and their respective offenses — looked a little rusty out of the gate.
 Rodgers and the Packers did finally manage a field goal midway through the second quarter, though, to take a 3-0 lead.

 That’s the way the game went into the break: as the lowest-scoring first half of the 2021 season, according to Jim Nantz.

 After a Wilson interception in the end zone to start the second half, Rodgers threw one of his own in the opposite end zone to Seahawks safety Jamal Adams.
 The highly-paid defensive back celebrated his first interception of the year wildly, imitating Rodger’s famed belt celebration and even doing a Lambeau Leap.

 The exuberant celebration was premature, though.
 Rodgers led two touchdown drives in the fourth quarter, and the Green Bay D picked off Wilson again.
 The final score, despite Adams’ pick, was 17-0 Packers.

 Rodgers sends a warning about his belt celebration

-Jamal Adams is the highest-paid safety in the league (by yearly cash) at $21 million in 2021.
-He’s rewarded the Seahawks for that hefty contract with zero sacks, zero forced fumbles or fumble recoveries, and his first interception in Week 10.
+Jamal Adams was the highest-paid safety in the league (by yearly cash) at $21 million in 2021.
+He rewarded the Seahawks for that hefty contract with zero sacks, zero forced fumbles or fumble recoveries, and two interceptions while playing in 12 games.

-On the flip side, he’s gotten embarrassed during a Sunday Night Football game, proclaiming he’s “the best in the nation!” before having the game-clinching INT bounce off his facemask.
-And now, he tempted fate and paid the price by mocking the Aaron Rodgers championship belt celebration.
+On the flip side, he got embarrassed during a Sunday Night Football game and proclaimed he’s “the best in the nation!” before having the game-clinching INT bounce off his facemask.
+And then he tempted fate and paid the price by mocking the Aaron Rodgers championship belt celebration.

 Rodgers discussed the issue on his weekly visit to The Pat McAfee Show.
 Co-host Ty Schmit asked the Packers QB about the incident.
 Rodgers responded: